Global-Solutions-Alliance/model-engine/README.md

 Conversion Status:
   * Almost all of the solutions (technologies) have been converted.
-  * New solutions are converted as they become released from Project Drawdown research.
+  * New solutions are converted as they become available
   * Core calculations (used to generate the core results) are completed
   * Most of the "secondary calculations" (which are used to do solution-specific generation of, e.g. emissions factors or adoption estimates) are _not_ yet implemented.
   * The overall integration between multiple solution models (used to model, for example, the impact of adopton of one solution on demand for another) is work in progress.